This part time course is validated by the University of Greenwich

 Have you successfully completed a Certificate in Education and Training (CET) or have an equivalent teacher or training qualification?
 You may be eligible for direct entry into the second year of the Professional Graduate Certificate in Education (PGCE)

-Our Teacher Training courses are validated by the University of Greenwich, meaning you can be confident that you are achieving a recognised qualification.
+This Teacher Training course is validated by the University of Greenwich, meaning you can be confident that you are achieving a recognised qualification.

 What makes Teacher Training at HRC special?